perrochon/gb/ROADMAP.md

 * Use Application for global state in Android: https://developer.android.com/reference/android/app/Application
 * Debug buffer and Console Buffer
 * Persistency of the lib

+## Test Efficience
+* Make God level button that takes me to a setup where I can test what I am working on in the UI

 ## Features